spica-engine/spica/docs/content/guide/storage.md

   $ spica serve <docker machine name> -- --storage-strategy="gcloud" --gcloud-service-account-path=<where you download the service account file> --gcloud-bucket-name=<GCloud bucket name>
 ```

-> IMPORTANT: GCloud bucket should be allowed public access.
+> IMPORTANT: GCloud bucket should be configured for public access.